-This Day in History: The Battle of Iwo Jima — and some of its heroes
+This Day in History: Three Heroes at Iwo Jima

 On this day in 1945, two Marines are killed in the Battle of Iwo Jima.
 Another Marine is seriously wounded and was lucky to survive.
-Each man would earn the Medal of Honor for his gallantry that day.
+Each man would earn the Medal of Honor for his gallantry on this day so long ago.

 They showed the same bravery and selflessness, but each Marine had taken a different path to that moment.